Prasanna2002/Prasanna2002/README.md

 <h1 align="center">Hello 👋, There !</h1>
 <!-- <h3 align="center">A Computer Science graduate .</h3> -->

 I am Prasanna.
-A Graduate in Computer Science and engineering from Vidyavadrdhaka College of Engineering.
-I have and expereince in  Python Programming, Data Analysis, Querying Databsases and building ML Modells.
+A Graduate in Computer Science and Engineering from Vidyavadrdhaka College of Engineering.
+I have and expereince in  Python Programming, Data Analysis, Querying Databsases and building ML Models.
 Currently learning Data Science and Machine Learning to Understand Data in Depth.

 ### Profile views counter 👁‍🗨